 (Wow.
 Hang on a sec here Jeremy.
 You’re not just treading on the toes of a government PR campaign, you’re trampling on the feelings of all those of us who make a living out of our understanding of how things work.
 From the mechanics who maintain your motorcar to the electrician crawling around in the gantries above your head.)

 “It’s not essential to know how a light bulb works is it?”

-Not if your Jeremy Paxman it isn’t.
+(Not if you’re Jeremy Paxman it isn’t.
 That’s because you make a living talking about things, not doing anything yourself.
 And there’s really only one thing anybody lucky enough to find themselves in a similar position to Mr Paxman needs to know.
 What side their bread is buttered on.
 Which Oxbridge college did you go to?
-That’s really all that matters
+That’s really all that matters.)

-Being a youngster, a starter in the game, Ms Dexter’s attempt at a reply was well intentioned and well-practices, but hopelessly inadequate in any case:
+Being a youngster, Ms Dexter’s attempt at a reply was well intentioned, but hopelessly inadequate nevertheless: